MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 # What's new in Dynamics 365 Guides

 > [!IMPORTANT]
-> The Dynamics 365 Guides HoloLens and PC apps released on May 4th require a minimum April 1st version of the Microsoft Dataverse solution (version 600 or newer).
+> The Dynamics 365 Guides HoloLens and PC apps released on May 4th or later require an April 1 or later version of the Microsoft Dataverse solution (version 600 or later).
 >
 > If you choose not to update the solution and your PC and HoloLens apps, there's no impact.
 >